One of the things you likely wish someone before a trip is to have “safe travels”.

 You’ll definitely want to let loose with a local beer or a cocktail on the beach, but staying in control is important when you’re in new surroundings.

 Use common sense, handle your own drinks, and know how to get back to your hotel.
+(Memorize the name, carry the business card, and have it starred on your phone.)

 23. Trust people, but be wise